mythaxis/mythaxis.github.io/content/issue-24/Thy Servant Death.md

 The sapphire-gilt crown, which often teetered embarrassingly on the king’s splotchy pate, now sat cockeyed on a too-bulbous brow.
 That his face possessed a notably different shape, that he walked with a new (yet strangely familiar) stride, none could deny: some noted a small black-handled knife sheathed at his waist, fret with a glinting ruby.
 Yet, his voice was his own, his words were his own.
 Even when he laughed uproariously upon seating himself on the porphyritic throne, no suspicion was roused—for, as has been observed, magic was weak in that time.

 The king composed himself before opening the morning’s proceedings with a few ceremonial words.
 This token of familiarity put the court at ease, and before long the king of Aoravia was meting out sentences, hearing grievances, and granting royal favors as of old.
-Still, all noted something notably alien about his composure and character—that shimmer in his eyes, those eerily familiar-but-foreign motions!
+Still, all noted something alien about his composure and character—that shimmer in his eyes, those eerily familiar-but-foreign motions!
 Even the long snowy flow of his beard seemed touched with an auburn tint.

 As the sun climbed towards midday and the court prepared to adjourn for refreshments, the king suddenly clapped his mottled, too-long-fingered hands together.
 “But wait!
 It has been over a month since my loyal cup-bearer deigned to entertain us.
 I confess, I tired of the skeleton’s antics for a while… my mind has been unsettled, spirit fraught with unrest.
 But last night I made amends with the prince, my most grievously murdered son.
 And so, I would have a dance before we feast!”